 An umbrella company is a separate company that acts as an employer for contractors working on fixed-term contracts.
 They also serve as an intermediary between the contractor and their end client or agency.
 Its principle function is to organise payment for the contractor.
 To do this they collect the contractor’s earnings from the end client or agency and then pay it onto the contractor after tax and National Insurance Contributions are deducted.

 Umbrella company vs limited company: how should you operate as a contractor?

-Our limited vs umbrella video highlights the difference between contracting through your own limited company vs working under an umbrella company.
+Our video highlights the differences between contracting through your own limited company, and working through an umbrella company.

 Download your FREE guide today

 We understand that having the right support is crucial, whether you're working through your own limited company or under an umbrella.
 That’s why we have launched margin free umbrella employment with a number of our packages – allowing you to seamlessly switch between limited and an umbrella company depending on your assignments or preferences.

 How does an umbrella company work?

 1. Sign a contract with an umbrella company

 The umbrella company will sign a contract with your recruitment agency.
 You will then sign an employment contract with the umbrella, and become an employee of it.

 2. Submit your timesheet each week